marisudris/Design-Patterns-In-PHP/Adapter/README.md

   _Client_ code.
 - **Client**: implements some domain logic that, among other things, collaborates with objects implementing the _Target_ interface.
 - **Adaptee**: defines an existing interface that needs adapting.
-This is some useful 3rd party service class or a legacy class that your code needs.
+This could be some useful 3rd party service class or a legacy class that your code needs.
 - **Adapter**: adapts the _Adaptee_ to the _Target_ interface.

 ### Our Example

 ![Our example UML diagram][3]

-- **MessengerInterface** acts as the _Target_ interface of our example.
-The _Client_ uses and recognizes it.
+- **MessengerInterface** acts as the _Target_ interface in our example.
+The _Client_ recognizes and uses it.
-- **IncompatibleMessenger** is our 3rd party (could also be legacy etc.) class that doesn't implement the **MessengerInterface** and needs to adapt.
+- **IncompatibleMessenger** is our 3rd party (could also be legacy etc.) class that doesn't implement the **MessengerInterface** and needs adapting.
-- **IncompatibleMessengerAdapter** acts as _object adapter_ which composes our
+- **IncompatibleMessengerAdapter** acts as the _Adapter_ (more specifically -
-  incompatible class.
-Internally it delegates all the action to the adapted messenger and returns it's result.
+  an _object adapter_) which composes our incompatible class.
+Internally, it delegates all the action to the adapted messenger and returns its result.
-- **App** is our _Client_ and uses the _IncompatibleMessengerAdapter_ through the _MessengerInterface_.
+- **App** is our _Client_ and makes use of the _IncompatibleMessengerAdapter_ through the _MessengerInterface_.

 [1]: https://i.ibb.co/MfK5sqV/Adapter-Object.png
 [2]: https://i.ibb.co/gwxXzVj/Adapter-Class.png